Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Methods

 \subsubsection{Alchemical metadynamics}

-For each torsional metastable state of the system, we started a 1D and 2D well-tempered alchemical metadynamics in an NVT ensemble, where the only torsional angle of the system was introduced in the latter as the second CV.
+For each torsional metastable state of the system, we started both 1D and 2D well-tempered alchemical metadynamics in an NVT ensemble, with 3 replicates for each, where the only torsional angle of the system was introduced in the 2D simulations as the second CV.
 The MC moves between alchemical states were proposed every 10 integration steps using the Metropolized-Gibbs MC scheme.
-All four simulations were performed for 200 ns and adopted a deposition stride of 500 steps.
+All simulations were performed for 200 ns and adopted a Gaussian deposition stride of 500 steps.
 20 alchemical intermediate states were used to decouple the van der Waals interactions and Coulombic interactions.
-1D alchemical metadynamics started with a Gaussian height of 1 $\text{k}_{\text{B}}\text{T}$, with the bias factor set as 60, while 2D alchemical metadynamics utilized a Gaussian height of 2 $\text{k}_{\text{B}}\text{T}$, and a bias factor of 120 for flattening a much larger phase space.
-The widths of the Gaussian along the alchemical direction (for 1D and 2D simulations) were set as 0.001, while the Gaussian width in the torsional dimension (for the 2D simulations) was set as 0.5 rad.
-For all four simulations, we specified a truncation fraction of 0.25 and an average fraction of 0.75.
-1000 blocks with a block size of 150 ps were used for all simulations, except for the 1D alchemical metadynamics starting from state A, which used 2000 blocks for histogramming in free energy calculations.
-200 bootstrap iterations were used in block bootstrapping.
+1D alchemical metadynamics started with a Gaussian height of 1 $\text{k}_{\text{B}}\text{T}$.
+A general metadynamics rule of thumb is that the bias factor should be approximately $\Delta G/k_{\text{B}}T$, where $\Delta G$ is the height of the free energy barrier to cross~\cite{WTMetaD}.
+The bias factor was thus set as 60 for the 1D alchemical metadynamics.
+This choice was guided by the fact that typical free-energy differences in the alchemical space are around 50 kT (see Figure S2A) and, given the expected equilibrium distribution of well-tempered metadynamics, this bias factor allows a reasonably flat histogram of lambda.
+On the other hand, 2D alchemical metadynamics used a Gaussian height of 2 $\text{k}_{\text{B}}\text{T}$, and a bias factor of 120 for flattening the deeper free energy basins in the 2D phase space.
+The widths of the Gaussian along the alchemical direction (for 1D and 2D simulations) were set as 0.01, while the Gaussian width in the torsional dimension (for the 2D simulations) was set as 0.5 rad.
+While the adopted Gaussian width along the torsional direction is slightly larger than the typically suggested value of 0.35 rads for biasing torsions, it has also been shown~\cite{branduardi2012metadynamics} that wider Gaussians could fill free energy basins faster.
+For all simulations, we specified a truncation fraction of 0.3 and an average fraction of 0.7.
+For each simulation, the block size that led to the largest uncertainty was adopted for histogramming in free energy calculations and 200 bootstrap iterations were used in block bootstrapping.
+For each of the 4 kinds of calculations (1D or 2D simulations starting from either State A or State B), the final results were calculated as the mean and the propagated error of the free energy estimates from the 3 replicates.